-children, parents, siblings, grandparents or the employee's spouse's children, parents, siblings, grandparents (includes all direct lineage such as great-grandparents, grandchildren, etc. and step-immediate family members).
+Unless otherwise noted in policy or defined by law, "immediate family" is defined as the employee's spouse, children, parents, siblings, grandparents or the employee's spouse's children, parents, siblings, grandparents (includes all direct lineage such as great-grandparents, grandchildren, etc. and step-immediate family members), or the employee's child's parent.